greiffw/greiffw/README.md

-- 👋 Hi,
+👋 Hi,
--

 - My name is Warren.
-- It's not my intention to make anything I put on github public.
-- So, if you're reading this it's because either I've changed my mind or I've screwed something up, most likely the latter.
-- But, if somehow you did wind up here and are interested in knowing what I'm interested in.
+- My intention is to be using GitHub only for private work.
+- If for some reason you find yourself reading this and would like an idea of what interests me.
 Here's a brief list.
--   - Teaching mathematics at the university level and developing software to support the teaching.
+  - Teaching mathematics at the university level and developing software to support the teaching.
--   - Teaching mathematics at the K-12 levels and developing software to support the teaching.
+  - Teaching mathematics at the K-12 levels and developing software to support the teaching.
+  - Category theory
--   - Current events
+  - Current events
--   - World and American history.
+  - World and American history.

 <!---
 greiffw/greiffw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.